GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ```

 ### Frequently Asked Questions
-ADD THESE:
+**LACHELLE ADDED THESE:
 How can I determine if my intranet sites will be impacted?
 How can I determine if my agency users and equipment will be impacted?
 Is PIV network logon impacted?
 - Answer: No.
 Why is the TLS trust bit being removed?
-- Answer: [add all the items on the auditing, restricting issuance to fully qualified domain names in the .gov/.mil/.fed.us namespaces, use of short name aliases on intranet only sites and applications, need to be open and transparent for practices and comply with public trust requirements, etc],
+- Answer: [add all the items on the auditing, restricting issuance to fully qualified domain names in the .gov/.mil/.fed.us namespaces, use of short name aliases on intranet only sites and applications, need to be open and transparent for practices and comply with public trust requirements, etc]**

+1. Why is the TLS trust bit being removed?
+> _Answer: [add all the items on the auditing, restricting issuance to fully qualified domain names in the .gov/.mil/.fed.us namespaces, use of short name aliases on intranet only sites and applications, need to be open and transparent for practices and comply with public trust requirements, etc]_
+2. How can I determine if my intranet sites will be impacted?
+> _If your intranet site is configured with COMMON, it is impacted.
+To determine if your intranet sites are configured with COMMON the recommended method is **input from LaChelle**._
+3. How can I determine if my agency users and equipment will be impacted?
+>_Internet: This is difficult to determine because it is dependent on other agencies and Federal PKI non-federal issuers (NFI) compliance, but is limited to those agencies and business partners who use TLS certificates that validate to COMMON.
+> Intranet:  See Question #2 answer._
+4. Is PIV network logon impacted? _No_.
-1. Do I need to remove the "baked-in" version of the COMMON Root CA certificate?
+5. Do I need to remove the "baked-in" version of the COMMON Root CA certificate?
 > _No, don't remove this certificate if it's already installed._

-2. Do I need to add the COMMON Root CA certificate to the Trust Root Certification Authorities store via group policy object, or should I add it to the Enterprise Trust Store?
+6. Do I need to add the COMMON Root CA certificate to the Trust Root Certification Authorities store via GPO, or should I add it to the Enterprise trust store?
 > _If the COMMON Root CA certificate is already installed in the Enterprise trust store, you don't need to reinstall or change its root store.
+Propagate the COMMON Group Policy using either the GPO or certutil methods above._

-3. Do I need to change any trust bit for the CA certificate managed by group policy object?
+7. Do I need to change any trust bit for the CA certificate managed by group policy object?
 > _No, trust bits are not set by group policy objects.
 If your agency currently distributes COMMON through a group policy object and places this CA certificate into the Enterprise trust store, no change is needed.

-4. What Windows versions are affected?
+8. What Windows versions are affected?
 > _All Windows Operating System versions

-5. Will the group policy object distribution affect IPSec certificates if the server authentication bit is enabled and used with Microsoft Operating Systems?
+9. Will the group policy object distribution affect IPSec certificates if the server authentication bit is enabled and used with Microsoft Operating Systems?
 > _No, group policy object distribution will not negatively impact IPSec certificates._

 To prepare for these changes, please review the following Microsoft documents: